jmschrei/yahmm/README.md

 >>> model.forward(sequence)[ len(sequence), model.end_index ]
 4.9533088776424528
 ```

+In addition to the Baum-Welch algorithm, viterbi training is also included.
+This training is quicker, but less exact than the Baum-Welch algorithm.
+It
+makes the probability of a transition equal to the frequency of seeing that
+transition in the viterbi path of all the training sequences, and emissions
+to be the distribution retrained on all obervations tagged with that state
+in the viterbi path.

+Lastly, tied states are supported in both training algorithms.
+This is useful
+if many states are supposed to represent the same underlying distribution, which
+should be kept the same even upon being retrained.
+When not tied, these states
+may diverge slightly from each other.
+Tying them both keeps them all the same,
+and increases the amount of training data each distribution gets, to hopefully
+get a better result.

 Once you're done working with your model, you can write it out to a stream with
 Model.write(), to be read back in later with Model.read().